giovagalassi8-ctrl/GG_Laboratorio/07_GeneFamilies_Evolution/README.md

 ----

 ### Single-Lambda Analysis
 Then we can run the program specifying the error model just inferred.
-An initial CAFE5 analysis was performed using a single $\lambda$ (lambda) parameter for the entire tree.
+An initial *CAFE* analysis was performed using a single $\lambda$ (lambda) parameter for the entire tree.
 This model assumes a uniform turnover rate, implying that the tendency for gene families to expand or contract remains constant across all species.

 ```bash
 #[tree]